jiaxi98/DeepRUOT/README.md

 </div>

 ## Updated
-We plan to release an updated version (v2) of DeepRUOT in the next few days, which includes computations on more complex scRNA datasets in our latest work (https://arxiv.org/abs/2505.11197): Mouse Blood Hematopoiesis (50D), Embryoid Body (50D), Pancreatic $\beta$ -cell differentiation (30D) and  A549 EMT (10D).
+We plan to release an improved version (v2) of DeepRUOT in the next few days, which includes computations on more complex scRNA datasets in our latest work (https://arxiv.org/abs/2505.11197): Mouse Blood Hematopoiesis (50D), Embryoid Body (50D), Pancreatic $\beta$ -cell differentiation (30D) and  A549 EMT (10D).
 Thank you for your patience.

 ## Introduction